tonystarkjr3/mentium-entrance-project/README.md

 2. **Frontend Development:**
    - Develop a React web app that displays tickets.
    - When a ticket is clicked, display the corresponding thread.
+   - The user should be able to update ticket statuses, assignee etc.

 ### Task 2 - Email Collection
 1. **Workflow Scheduling:**